p-stream/extension/README.md

 In simple terms: it acts as a local proxy.
 Imagine it opens an invisible tab to extract (scrape) the stream from the desired website.
 The only difference is that the extension can send specific headers, cookies, and is locally based.
 Some sources have restrictions that block scrapers; the extension helps us bypass that, such as IP restrictions, where the stream needs to be loaded on the same IP that it was originally scraped from.

-In more conplex terms: It uses the declarativeNetRequest API to connect to third party sites and fetch their html content.
+In more complex terms: It uses the declarativeNetRequest API to connect to third party sites and fetch their html content.
 Because browsers have Cross Origin Resource Security (CORS) that protects sites from fetching content from other sites, a proxy is needed.
 This extension acts as a local proxy to bypass CORS and fetch the content.

 During the onboarding process (/onboarding) the user can select between 3 options:
 - Extension - This gives the user the most sources —sometimes with the best quality.
 (This extension)